 ‘True, False, Not Given’ questions requires you to identify if information in a text is true or not.

-You will be given a number of factual statements and you have to check in the text if it they are true or not.
+You will be given a number of factual statements and you have to check the text to see if they are true or not.

 This is probably the most difficult question on the reading paper.